 Despite the fact that ‘powder and paint’ was still frowned on at the end of the nineteenth century, the use of liquid powders was not uncommon.
-Made by suspending powder in water, these cosmetics were used in the evening, when they were applied with a sponge to the arms, neck and décolletage to whiten and even the tone of skin exposed by an evening dress.
+Made by suspending powder in water, these cosmetics – sometimes called evening whites – were applied with a sponge to the neck, décolletage, shoulders, back, arms and hands to whiten and even the tone of skin that was not covered by an evening dress.

 How Ladies Learn to “Make Up”

 A celebrated theatrical costumier told our interviewer that he was frequently asked to coach ladies in private life in the art of “making up“ for the drawing room and the promenade, the usual aim being the acquisition of bright eyes and delicate skins.
 “There is,” said he, “a great run on kohl for the eyes, and, besides belladonna, I am often asked for primadonna—a similar article.
 Some women wear wash-leather masks during sleep to keep the skin of their faces soft, and a great many of them use a sort of enamel—sold liquid in bottles and applied with a piece of sponge—for their shoulders and arms in evening dress.
 Of course, theatrical grease paints cannot be used in daylight; they are too crude.

 The use of these liquid powders continued into and through the twentieth century, eventually leading to the development of the liquid foundations that became popular after the Second World War.